 Everybody knows the condition of Indian road.
 When the raining season came then the roads into a self destructing mode.
-While you fight the unaccountable pits on roads, an India professor teaching in Canada found a brilliant way to ensure that the road mends itself without any added cost.
+While you fight the unaccountable pits on roads, an India professor (IITian) teaching in Canada found a brilliant way to ensure that the road mends itself without any added cost.

 It is very new advanced technology and material.
 It is very cost effective and self repairing roads.
 It is very sustainable.